-In compression, the rule and the compression residues are not aligned on a byte, but payload following the residue is always a multiple of 8 bits.
-In that case, padding bits can be added after the payload to reach the first byte boundary.
-Since the rule and the residue give the length of the SCHC header and payload is always a multiple of 8 bits, the receiver can without ambiguity remove the padding bits which never excide 7 bits.
+In compression, the Compressed Header is generally not a multiple of bytes in size, but the payload following the Compressed Header is always a multiple of 8 bits (see Figure 4).
+If needed, padding bits can be added after the payload to reach the next byte boundary.
+Since the Compressed Header (through the Rule ID and the Compression Residue) tells its length and the payload is always a multiple of 8 bits, the receiver can without ambiguity remove the padding bits, which never exceed 7 bits.

-SCHC fragmentation works on a byte aligned (i.e. padded SCHC packet).
+SCHC F/R works on a byte aligned (i.e. padded SCHC Packet).
 Fragmentation header may not be aligned on byte boundary, but each fragment except the last one (All-1 fragment) must sent the maximum bits as possible.
 Only the last fragment need to introduce padding to reach the next boundary limit.
 Since the SCHC is known to be a multiple of 8 bits, the receiver can remove the extra bit to reach this limit.